wangyu-/udp2raw/README.md

 ### Note
 To run on Android, check [Android_Guide](/doc/android_guide.md)

-`-a` option automatically add an iptable rule for you, udp2raw relys on this iptables rule to work stably.
+`-a` option automatically adds an iptables rule (or a few iptables rules) for you, udp2raw relys on this iptables rule to work stably.
 Be aware you dont forget `-a` (its a common mistake).
-If you dont want udp2raw to add iptables rule automatically, you can add it manually(take a look at `-g` option).
+If you dont want udp2raw to add iptables rule automatically, you can add it manually(take a look at `-g` option) and omit `-a`.

 # Advanced Topic